Elido/elido-hotkeys/README.md

 ### Slow hammerspoon config initial and reload time

 We use a `SHELL` with the login flag to pull the `PATH` env and as well as our debug flag `ELIDO_HOTKEYS_DEBUG`.
 The speed is dependant on the time it takes for your shell prompt to load

+### Debugging

+Set `ELIDO_HOTKEYS_DEBUG=1` before starting Hammerspoon to enable additional debug output.
+When enabled you can use:
+- ⌥ + ⇧ + d to log the focused windows
+- ⌥ + ⇧ + c to log windows for the focused app
+- ⌥ + ⇧ + z to log the currently focused space